All Share (J203) = 120 870

 Addendum/Disclosure

-No matter how diligently we strive to maintain accuracy, the financial markets are volatile that could shift and change at any given time, even if the information supplied is correct at the time of going live.
+No matter how diligently we strive to maintain accuracy, the financial markets are so volatile that they could shift and change at any given time, even if the information supplied is correct at the time of going live.

 Written by: